Rajnikant17/Cheflingnew/README.md

 2. Since google has updated it's policy that location shouldn't be fetched from background for that we need to use the Foreground Services but here
 Foreground Services is not required so that's why it will fetch the updated location each time app is started and storted in the SharedPreference.

+3. Alert data is not getting from the Api that's why not showing.